-Are you looking for successful management of a recurring UTI?
-Consult a Medcare specialist today.
+Are you looking for successful management of recurring UTI?
+Consult a Medcare urinary tract infections specialist today.

 A: Men and women are both vulnerable to UTI.
 But women tend to be more susceptible to this infection.

-Not sure if you have a UTI?
-Book an appointment with a Medcare specialist today.
+Not sure if you have a urinary tract infections or UTI?
+Book an appointment with a Medcare urinary tract infections specialist today

 A: Sometimes, a UTI may get better on its own, but since this does not happen in most cases, doctors recommend treating it with antibiotics.